 Huang JH, Zager EL.
 Thoracic outlet syndrome.

-Nord KM, Kapoor P, Fisher J, et al. False positive rate of thoracic outlet syndrome diagnostic maneuvers.
+Nord KM, Kapoor P, Fisher J. False positive rate of thoracic outlet syndrome diagnostic maneuvers.

 Wehbe M, Leinberry C. Current trends in treatment of thoracic outlet syndrome.